 The UK left the European Union on January 31st 2020 and a transition period applied until December 31st 2020.
-That transition period has ended and the UK is now considered as a third country.
-As potentially significant implications are now anticipated for Irish companies, we urge businesses to continue to examine the impacts of the UK’s withdrawal from the EU on their business.
+As the UK is now considered as a third country, we urge businesses to continue to examine the impacts of the UK’s withdrawal from the EU on their business.

 Review the impact that the UK withdrawal may have on your business